Operation: Convoy Patrol

 Defiant L7009: Flown by 22 year old, Fl/Lt.
 Ian David Grahame Donald and 28 year old, P/O. Arthur Charles Hamilton.
 Both killed after being shot down over Dover.

 Defiant L6995: Crewed by 20 year old, P/O. Richard Alexander Howley and 33 year old, Sgt.
 Albert George Curley.
 Both missing believed killed after being shot down in the English Channel.

 Defiant L7015: Crewed by 26 year old, P/O. Rudal Kidson and 26 year old, Sgt.
 Frederick Peter John Atkins.
 Pilot missing believed killed after being shot down in the English Channel.
 Air gunner's body washed ashore in France.

 Defiant L7016: Crewed by 22 year old, P/O. John Rushton Gard'ner and 26 year old, P/O Dudley Malins Slatter.
 Aircraft ditched, pilot managed to escape from the wreckage and rescued air gunner missing believed killed.

 Defiant L6983: Crewed by 20 year old, P/O. Ian Neil Macdougal and 20 year old, Sgt.
 John Francis Wise.
 Pilot survived a forced landing, air gunner missing believed killed.

 Burial and personal details:

-Researched and dedicated to the relatives of this pilot with thanks to Jenifer Lemaire and to the extensive research by Errol Martyn and his publications: “For Your Tomorrow Vols.
+Researched and dedicated to the relatives of these crews with thanks to Jenifer Lemaire and to the extensive research by Errol Martyn and his publications: “For Your Tomorrow Vols.
 1-3”, Auckland Library Heritage Collection, AWMM, Weekly News of New Zealand, other sources as quoted below: